VT-Collab/Counter-BC/README.md

 ```
 A description of each file is provided below:
 - `models.py`: Gaussian policy.
 Trained instances of this policy are saved in "models"
-- `train_bc.py`: Trains the Gaussian policy using standard behavior cloning
+- `train_bc.py`: Trains the Gaussian policy using standard behavior cloning conditioned on the current state
+- `train_bc-rnn.py`: Trains the GaussianRNN policy using standard behavior cloning conditioned on a history of states
 - `train_ileed.py`: Trains the Gaussian policy using a modified version of ILEED ("Imitation Learning by Estimating Expertise of Demonstrators")
-- `train_sasaki.py`: Trains the Gaussian policy using method by Sasaki and Yamashina ("Behavioral Cloning from Noisy Demonstrations")
+- `train_bcnd.py`: Trains the Gaussian policy using BCND method by Sasaki and Yamashina ("Behavioral Cloning from Noisy Demonstrations")
 - `train_counter-bc.py`: Our proposed Algorithm 1 in the manuscript
 - `get_data.py`: Collects a dataset of synthetic demonstrations in the Intersection environment, and saves them to the folder "data"
 - `test.py`: Rolls out the trained policies in the Intersection environment and saves their performance to the folder "results"